rghosh8/analytics/README.md

     * num
       * num respresnt the time window
   * Return
+    * An object
       * true/false: a boolean representing if the sensor is anomalous
+      * message which gives the context of the outcome

 #### Comment